A/B testing on social media is a powerful tool for making the best ads for your specific situation.

-A/B testing as a marketing strategy goes way back to the days before the internet even existed, when direct mail marketers used it to conduct small tests on a tiny fraction of their contact lists before committing to the massive cost of printing and mailing a campaign.
+A/B testing goes back to the days before the internet.
+Direct-mail marketers used it to conduct small tests on a fraction of their contact lists before committing to the massive cost of printing and mailing a full campaign.

 What is A/B testing?

-Over time, you will gain insights about what works best for you on each social network, helping to refine your social media strategy.
+Over time, you will gain insights about what works best for you on each social network.
 But you should continue to test small variations, even when you think you have a winning formula.
-The more you test, the more granular your understanding will be, which will allow you to stay on top of changes in audience preferences over time.
+The more you test, the better your understanding will be.

 What can you A/B test?

-You can A/B test any component of your social media posts and ads, but let’s look at some of the most common elements to test.
+You can A/B test any component of your social media content, but let’s look at some of the most common elements to test.

 - Post length (number of characters)